 A successful campaign will get the recipient to take the desired action – whether it's to buy, subscribe, or help you get more sales and leads.
 But you'll need to do some prep work if your campaign is to be effective.
 Here’s how to create a successful email marketing campaign

 Email marketing tactics are one of the most effective ways of communicating with your prospects and customers alike about a product or service.
 When done correctly, it can help you capture attention, boost sales and maximize profits.
 Here's how email marketing work for advertising.

 In business, timing is everything.
 If you can deliver your message and have your target audience open in real-time, then that's a big win.
 The good thing about a marketing plan in which you advertise your solutions through email, is that you'll have an opportunity to reach more prospects in real-time.
 A Litmus analysis of emails found that 56% of emails get read on iPhone and Gmail.
 Today's clients read messages through their mobile devices.
-So they're likely to see your ad even on the go.
+In fact, sites like The It Girl Guide claim they have almost 100% of their views from mobile devices.
+So it is probable that clients are likely to see your ad even on the go.
 Just try to avoid long paragraphs and large image files.
 Also, try emphasizing urgency with time-sensitive deals to discourage users from using functions like snooze and so on.